abhriyaroy/WallR2.0/README.md

   - A simple example of <a href="https://github.com/abhriyaroy/WallR2.0/tree/develop/app/src/main/java/zebrostudio/wallr100/domain/interactor">Use Case</a> would be "Fetch new wallpapers".
 Each Use Case is a reusable component that executes a specific business logic.
 It fetches the data from a repository, executes the business logic and returns the result to the presenter.

   ### Data Layer (Database & API)
-  - <a href="https://github.com/abhriyaroy/WallR2.0/tree/develop/app/src/main/java/zebrostudio/wallr100/data">Repository</a> Pattern is     responsible to create an abstraction of the data sources from which the Use Cases get the data to act upon.
+  - <a href="https://github.com/abhriyaroy/WallR2.0/tree/develop/app/src/main/java/zebrostudio/wallr100/data">Repository</a> is     responsible to create an abstraction of the data sources from which the Use Cases get the data to act upon.
   - Business logic shouldn’t know where the data comes from.

  ## Dependency Injection